mistercaste/mqtt-sensors-dockerized/README.md

-# dht-mqtt-dockerized
+# mqtt-sensors-dockerized
-A DHT22/DHT11 fully customisable python application running in a docker container to send temperature and humidty sensor values in a JSON format to a MQTT broker.
+A fully customisable python application for DHT22/DHT11 and BMP085 sensors, running in a docker container to send temperature and humidty sensor values in a JSON format to a MQTT broker.
-The code can be found on [Github](https://github.com/grigal/dht-mqtt-dockerized) and on [Docker Hub](https://hub.docker.com/r/tomasgrigaliunas/dht-mqtt-dockerized).
+The container can be found on [Docker Hub](https://hub.docker.com/r/mistercaste/mqtt-sensors-dockerized).

 ## Initial setup
-In terms of hardware, you'll need a DHT11 or DHT22 temperature/humidity sensor connected to a Raspberry Pi.
+In terms of hardware, you'll need a DHT11 or DHT22 temperature/humidity sensor, as well as a BMP085 pressure sensor connected to a Raspberry Pi.
 Examples can be found online depending on your specific models, one I would suggest would be [this one](https://www.instructables.com/Raspberry-Pi-Tutorial-How-to-Use-the-DHT-22/).

 Additionally, you'll need to have [docker installed in your Raspberry Pi](https://phoenixnap.com/kb/docker-on-raspberry-pi).